On Shafarevich-Tate groups and analytic ranks in families of modular forms, I. Hida families: Galois representations and Hida families

 \section{Galois representations and Hida families}

-In this section, we provide some background on Galois representations attached to Hecke eigenforms and on Hida families of modular forms.
-This will also give us an occasion to introduce notation that will be used throughout this paper.
+In this section, we provide some background on Galois representations attached to Hecke eigenforms and on Hida families of modular forms; this will also give us an occasion to introduce notation that will be used throughout this paper.
+The reader who is conversant with these topics may wish to skim through this section and come back to it only if the need arises.